Gelson Fernandes: Loan spells

 After his loan deal at Leicester City ended, Fernandes was then sent out for another loan deal, but this time he signed for current Serie A frontrunners Udinese until the end of the season to strengthen the squad after some of the players went to play at the African Cup of Nations.
 So Udinese wanted a player who could acclimatise quickly.
 On 22 January 2012, Fernandes made his debut for the club in a 2–1 win over Catania in the Coppa Italia.
 Since making his debut for Udinese, he became a first team regular, starting in the next ten matches, playing in the midfield position.
 This lasted until Fernandes was dropped to the substitute bench for the next four matches.
-It wasn't until on 11 April 2012 when he returned to the starting line–up and scored his first goal, on his return, in a 3–1 loss against Roma.
+On 11 April 2012, he returned to the starting line–up and scored his first goal, on his return, in a 3–1 loss against Roma.
 At the end of the 2011–12 season, Fernandes made seventeen appearances and scoring once in all competitions.
 Following this, he returned to his parent club after the club decided against signing him permanently.